 Once the strap was on, the next issue emerged: adjusting the strap to my particular playing style.
 Using the secondard strap on the back of the strap as the pully that would hoist the bass higher or lower on me took a whole other feat of strength to first get the adjustment strap out of the loop and then try over and over again to find what was the best place for the bass on me.
 Again, the elapesed time was about 15 minutes.

 Now, I am duely aware that this is a brand, brand new strap hot off the Italia Leather Strap press in California.
 I am literally the first person to put this strap on since it was made.
 Of course the strap is going to be tough to work with for the reasons that one it’s brand new and two it’s leather.
 As we all know, leather is a notoriously tough material that does not yield easily to force.
 With all this in mind, the above mentioned points are in no way strikes against Italia or the strap itself.
 Instead, merely observations during the initial breaking in process.

 Playing With the Strap On

 In retrospect, the actual playing experience with the strap on was actually quite enjoyable.
 The most notable aspect of the strap was the support I felt over my left shoulder while playing.
 The strap covered my entire left shoulder and at no time did I ever feel like I was going to lose my strap or it was going to slide off of my shoulder.
 To that point though, the strap almost seemed too secure.
 The friction between my shirt and the strap in conjunction with the weight of the bass was constantly pulling my shirt off towards one end of my shoulder, causing me to have to readjust the strap and my shirt while playing.
-A minor inconvinence worth mentioning for an overall quality product
+A minor inconvenience worth mentioning for an overall quality product.

 If you’ve got 50 dollars to spend and you’re in the market for a new strap, give Italia Leather Straps a call and place an order.